 2. Students need to find an organization that offers internship opportunities by themselves.
-The documents required for the internship (a letter from the BMIR program to the organization requesting for an internship opportunity on behalf of the students and a letter of confirmation from the host organization to BMIR Program) must be obtained and submitted within the specified timeframe (from 17th October 2018 – 8th February 2019).
-The “Internship (form 2)” (a form informing the organization the name(s) of student who will be interning at the organization) must be completed and handed into the office by April 12th, 2019.
+The documents required for the internship (a letter from the BMIR program to the organization requesting for an internship opportunity on behalf of the students and a letter of confirmation from the host organization to BMIR Program) must be obtained and submitted within the specified timeframe (from now – 7th February 2020).
+The “Internship (form 2)” (a form informing the organization the name(s) of the student who will be interning at the organization) must be completed and handed into the office by April 10th, 2020.

 BMIR’s Internship Evaluation Form [Summer/2018]

 Evaluation Criteria : Total of 100 points

 Part 1 : BMIR (50 points)